EMPA for Nurse Leaders

 Who better to drive change in today’s complex healthcare landscape than those at the front lines?
 NYU Wagner’s Executive MPA for Nurse Leaders takes your experience as a leader or manager at the intersection of healthcare administration and delivery, and enhances it with the latest developments in health policy, health administration, and executive-level management.

 From day one of this two-year, part-time program, you’ll find every moment grounded in the real world.
-All students continue to work full-time while getting the degree, so you won’t have to put your career on hold.
-Required classes are scheduled in an NYC hospital facility, making it easy for you to schedule school around work, and work around school—and letting them both inform and advance one another.
+You also won’t have to put your career on hold.
+All students continue to work full-time while getting the degree, elevating class discussion by reporting back on what's working in their professional lives.
 In your final Capstone project, you and your team will find an implementable solution to a real healthcare challenge.

 And all this is only the start of how we help you multiply the impact you’re already having and then take it to a higher level.